StarRocks/starrocks/docs/sql-reference/sql-functions/struct-functions/named_struct.md

 - `valN`: An expression of any type that specifies the value for field N. Values are nullable.

 The expressions of names and values must be in pairs.
 Otherwise, the struct cannot be created.
+You must pass at least one pair of field name and value, separated by a comma (`,`).

 ## Return value